 In 2015, he received a call-up on March 13, 2015 ahead of two friendlies, and earned his second cap on March 26, 2015 with a start against Paraguay.
 He again earned a call-up on August 28, 2015 ahead of friendlies against Brazil and Uruguay.
 He did not make an appearance in the first match against Brazil, held at Red Bull Arena (September 5), but he did make a substitute appearance against Uruguay (September 8), helping the Ticos to a 1-0 win and earning his third cap.
 He notched his fourth appearance for Costa Rica with a start in a 1-0 friendly win over Nicaragua on December 15, 2015.

 Francis was again called-up by the Ticos in early 2016 ahead of a friendly against Venezuela on February 2.
 He played 90 minutes in that match following a start, his fifth cap.

 Francis was signed as a Discovery Signing on November 26, 2013.

 Francis is married to his wife, Stephanie Gonzales Dávila, whom he married before joining the Black & Gold.
+He has a son.
 In his spare time, he enjoys listening to reggae music, especially the hits of the Jamaican American reggae artist Tarrus Riley.
 His favorite movie is “Tet” and his favorite food is lasagna.
 Francis enjoys traveling to the Costa Rican beaches and had always wanted to travel to New York City before coming to Crew SC.
 Outside of MLS, he supports Barcelona and idolizes Ronaldinho.
 His role model is Nelson Mandela.
-Francis lists winning his first championship at the age of 10 as his favorite soccer memory.
+Francis lists making Costa Rica's 2014 World Cup squad as his favorite soccer memory.
 He is fluent in Spanish and is learning English here in the U.S.